carpentries/docs.carpentries.org/topic_folders/policies/privacy-policy.md

 * Request portability of the Personal Information that you have given us; and
 * To object to the processing of your Personal Information.

 If you are from the European Economic Area, you also have the right to lodge a complaint with a supervisory authority, under certain circumstances.

-You may contact us using the contact details provided in the “Contact Information” section below for more information or to exercise your rights.
+You may contact us using the contact details provided in the “[Contact Information](#contact-information)” section below for more information or to exercise your rights.

 ## 9. International Transfers of Data

-Any data that you provide to us may be accessed, shared or processed by us, located in the United States, and service providers located in the United States.

-This may entail a transfer of your personal information across international borders.
-The data protections standards may differ and be lower than the standards enforced in your jurisdiction.

-We maintain appropriate safeguards as required by applicable law for any personal information transferred internationally, and as required by applicable law, will seek your consent prior to such transfers.
+Given the international nature of our organization, to be able to process your personal data, it is necessary for us to transfer or share your personal data outside the UK/EEA:

+- with Core Team members within our organization who are located outside the UK/EEA;
+- with your and our service providers, (e.g., cloud service providers), who might have servers located outside the UK/EEA;
+- if you are based outside the UK/EEA;
+- where there is a European and/or international dimension to the services we are providing to you.

+We will only transfer or share your personal data outside the UK/EEA:

+- to a country, territory or organization that has been assessed as providing an adequate level of protection for personal data ‘adequacy decision’ by the UK or the EU Commission;
+- By using legally-approved UK or EU Standard Contractual Clauses (SCCS) or Model Clauses, in addition to implementing appropriate supplementary measures to ensure the protection of the personal data.

+If you are located in the UK or the EU, you may contact us at [privacy@carpentries.org](mailto:privacy@carpentries.org) to request a copy of the Standard Contractual Clauses.

+By accessing our Sites and using our Services, you acknowledge that your personal data may be collected and transferred from your local jurisdiction (including those in the European Economic Area and the UK) to the United States or other jurisdictions.

 ## 10. Children’s Privacy

 The Sites are not directed at individuals under the age of 16.
 We do not knowingly collect personal information from children under 16.
-If you become aware that a child has provided us with personal information, please contact us using the contact details provided in the “Contact Information” section below.
+If you become aware that a child has provided us with personal information, please contact us using the contact details provided in the “[Contact Information](#contact-information)” section below.
 If we become aware that a child under 16 has provided us with personal information, we will take steps to delete such information.

 ## 11. Change of Control

 Personal information may be transferred to a third party as a result of a merger, reorganization or other change in control.

 ## 12. How Do We Protect Personal Information?

 We implement a variety of security measures to maintain the safety of your personal information when you enter, submit, or access your personal